faiface/blog/content/post/context-should-go-away-go2.md

 change](https://github.com/golang/go/issues/20280) for Go 2.
 Thankfully it received a decent amount of thumbs down, so it's likely not making it.

-This post is about all of the things that are wrong with the `"context"` package in general and that Go 2 should do something about it.
+This post is about all of the things that are wrong with the `"context"` package, why it is useful despite that, and that Go 2 should do something about it.
 So, grab some popcorn and let's get started!

 ## Go is a general purpose language

-First things first, let's estabilish some ground.
+First things first, let's establish some ground.
 Go is a *good* language for writing servers, but Go is not a *language for writing servers*.
 Go is a *general purpose programming language*, just like C, C++, Java or Python.
-For example, I use Go for about 2 years and I've never written a single server in it.
+For example, I've been using Go for about 2 years and I've never written a single server in it.

 For this reason, when designing the Go language and it's standard library, we need to approach it from a general purpose language perspective.
 Now, I'm not trying to say that context is only useful